caoyongji/testnet/docs/design/lightning_payments.md

                             *   delay (indicates outcome of code execution, see lightning code above)
                             *   time_gas
                         *   `spk:run/11` for the remainder
-                *   return SPK's original + collected amount, nonce, Shares, maximum of delays
+                *   return SPK's original + collected amount, nonce, shares, maximum of delays
         *   Check nonces:
             *   unless new one is lower, to run all bets with the new SS'es and return the new bets, SS'es amount and nonce
-            *   if higher,
-                `spk:simplify_helper/2`
-                    try to unlock bets in in the SPK of the CD in my side using their SS `spk:bet_unlock/2`
+            *   if higher: `channel_feeder:simplify_helper/2`: try to unlock bets in in the SPK of the CD in my side using their SS. `spk:bet_unlock/2`, calling `spk:bet_unlock/8`
-                    *   `spk:bet_unlock/8`
                 *   if no secret can be read (`secret:read/1`) check next bet2
                 *   if secret available, try to run bet in chalang
                 *   if fails, try to run with 1st SS instead of secret
                     *   if that fails, too move on to next bet2
                     *   success: as next point
                 *   if succeeds, check delay in chalang stack
                     *   > 50:  failure, move on (never happens in lightning, code returns max 50)
                     *   success, add SS to secrets, accumulate amount, move on
                 *   return remaining SS, updated SPK, learned secrets, accumulated SS
             *   return remaining SS, new SPK (theirs) signed
     3. Check if the update returns the SPK and SS of other side.
         *   If it does, accept it on our side: update our CD with these on our side.